 The RX1R II is a recent model that features in the current product line-up of Sony.
-In contrast, the GX8 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the GX8 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GX8 was succeeded by the Panasonic GX9.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So how do things add up?
 Which of the two cameras – the Panasonic GX8 or the Sony RX1R II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.